elewa-academy/Modular-Design/docs_src/02-dependency-injection/README.md

 ## Specifications

-The finished product for this project will be a repo with several branches, one for each application you read and analyzed:
+The finished product for this project will be a repo with 9 branches:
-* __master__: A README describing what you did and what you learned in this project.
-It will contain links to each analysis branch on GitHub.
+* __master__: The main page describing what you did and what you learned in this project:
+  * A good README
+    * Including links to the different branches for each app
+  * The complete app/component project you studied
-* __other branches__:  The other branches will be named after the specific projects.
+* __analysis branches__:  The other branches will be named after the specific folder you analyzed.
 They will include:
   * A main README
     * About this code
     * Install instructions